Oil Prices Continue Slide as Tropical Storm Harvey Continues

-Oil prices continued to slide Tuesday as Tropical Storm Harvey continued to bear down on the Texas Gulf Coast and looked set to threaten more refineries.
+Oil prices continued to slide Tuesday and gasoline futures reached a two year high as Tropical Storm Harvey continued to bear down on the Texas Gulf Coast and looked set to threaten more refineries.

 Continue Reading Below